DannyRyanFisher/RoboND-Rover-Project-1/README.md

 	3.3.1 Rover must collect the rock sample with a success rate of 90% 3.3.2 Rover must collect the sample with the rock in full view of the onboard, forwadly mounted camera.

+### Notes

+- What do I need to determine?
+How to navigate throughout the environment.

+- Steering.steer_proportionally_to_mean_nav_angle() is currently the best steering and driving function

+### Problems to fix
+- Rover does not stop at a dead end.
+A proximity indicator is needed.
+Potentially integrate this with the navigation around obstacles
+- Rover drives into obstacles too easily.
+If an obstacle is in the middle of the rover's route, the average/ median angle to navigate by is still in the middle causing the rover to drive into the obstacle ahead.

+### Problems FIXED
+- Slow steering response.
+Not very responsive to the wall

+- Driving.drive_to_specified_speed()
+	Throttle 0.6 and brake 0.1 are constantly on, providing a reasonable speed however always increasing.
+This also results in no increase in speed once the rover is stopped in manual mode.